Black Round Table Linens Buyer's Guide: Quality Fabrics Reviewed

 Check current price on Amazon.

-The stonewashed finish means it won’t press flat, and Juliska doesn’t expect you to try.
-The intentional relaxed drape is the design, not a compromise.
 On a farmhouse or European country-style table, that works completely.
-On a table where crisp lines are the goal, it’s the wrong tool , the soft, lived-in quality is built in and can’t be ironed out.
+On a table where crisp lines are the goal, it’s the wrong tool , the soft, lived-in quality is built in.
+The reversible double-layer construction gives it more body than single-layer runners at a similar price, and the stonewashed texture sits naturally with wooden tables and handmade ceramics.

 ,